 Hemp is one of the most breathable materials available (R).
 It helps you stay cool even in hot and humid temperatures and helps wick moisture away from your skin.
 This means it’s good for keeping your mattress feeling fresh, especially as hemp is naturally anti-microbial and anti-bacterial.
 Hemp is resistant to mold and mildew and doesn’t hold onto odors.

-Hemp is also a very environmentally friendly fiber as the crop is naturally resistant to pests and grows so thick that it prevents the growth of weeds around the plants.
+Hemp is a very environmentally friendly fiber as the crop is naturally resistant to pests and grows so thick that it prevents the growth of weeds around the plants.
 This means that you don’t typically need to use pesticides or herbicides when growing hemp, nor do you need fertilizers as hemp actually enriches the quality of soil.
 Because hemp roots grow deep, they are good at using groundwater and help reduce soil erosion.

 Reduce, reuse, recycle